-JOHNSON CONTROLS INTERNATIONAL PLC CORPORATE GOVERNANCE GUIDELINES Effective: September 12, 2024
+JOHNSON CONTROLS INTERNATIONAL PLC

+CORPORATE GOVERNANCE GUIDELINES

-Johnson Controls International plc's vision is a safe, comfortable and sustainable world.
+Johnson Controls International plc's vision is a more comfortable, safe, and sustainable world.
 In addition to achieving financial performance objectives, the Company's Board of Directors and management believe that the Company must assume a leadership position in the area of corporate governance to fulfill its vision.